Labadieville, Louisiana

 Labadieville is a census-designated place (CDP) in Assumption Parish, Louisiana, United States.
-The population was 1,854 at the 2010 census.
-It is part of the Pierre Part Micropolitan Statistical Area.
+It is located along Bayou Lafourche in the southeastern part of the state, approximately 60 mi west of New Orleans and 13 mi south of Donaldsonville.
+According to the 2020 United States census, Labadieville had a population of 1,715.
+The community is part of the Pierre Part Micropolitan Statistical Area.